 Resolution: Get in the know

-We firmly believe there are only a few things you need to know to get started investing, and you can learn them as you get started investing as an Ellevest member.
-We also made a free workshop, open to the public, to walk you through the basics of how investing works.
+We firmly believe there are only a few things you need to know to start investing, and you can learn them as you go as an Ellevest member.
+We also made not one but two workshops to walk you through the basics of how investing works — and the first one is free for Ellevest members.

-Maybe you’re also wondering how Ellevest works, exactly.
-Here’s the gist: You can choose your Ellevest membership level based on what your money goals are.
-The Build Wealth investing goal is available at all membership levels to get you started, while the retirement goal is included with the Plus and Executive plans.
+Maybe you’re also wondering how investing with Ellevest works, exactly.
+We’ve got a video to explain, but in case you can’t watch right now, here’s the gist: You choose your Ellevest membership level based on what your money goals are.
+The Build Wealth investing goal is available at all membership levels to get you started, while the Plus and Executive plans also include a retirement goal.
 Ellevest Executive members can access all the investing goals we offer — more on that below.

 You give us some info about yourself, like your age, job, salary, and gender.
-Then you tell us what how much you need for each of your investing goals, and when you want to hit them.
-We take all that in, and we give you an investment plan designed to get there.
+Then you tell us how much you need for each goal, and when you want to hit them.
+We take all that in, and we give you an investment plan designed to get you there.
 Then all you have to do is set up your deposits, and we’ll take it from there.
+As a member, you also get access to a five-day email course we’ve dubbed, very creatively, Get Started Investing in 5 Days.

 Want more deets?
 Here are the tough standards we use to pick the investment funds we include in your account (they’re mostly ETFs — here’s what those are).
 And here’s how we make the forecasts we show you as realistic as possible so you can plan your real life.
 We’re a fiduciary, so you can rest easy knowing your best interests always come first in our book.